Texiwill/aac-lib/vli/README.md

 - VMRC/MKS Events Dashboard is used to visualize and alert upon actions that use the VMware Remote Console to a VM whether started within vCenter clients or direct host interaction.
 If this dashboard shows no data, that is a good thing.
 - Datastore Browser Events Dashboard is used to visualize and alert upon activity surrounding the datastore browser within vCenter and upon each host.
 If this dashboard shows no data, that is a good thing.
 - Permissions Dashboard is used to visualize and alert upon changes and additions to the vCenter permissions associated role based access control.
 If this dashboard shows no data, that is a good thing.
+- SecureESX Dashboard is used by the SecureESX Security Content Automation Protocal (SCAP) scanner for vSphere.
+This scanner is available from AstroArch Consulting, Inc. and features use of the DISA STIG identifiers.

 Compatibility:
 - VMware vSphere 6.0 or later for Login Events & Actions and Firewall Events Dashboards